-This pie is all about flavor.
-Combining both lemons and limes creates a unique citrus flavor combination and then there are the blackberries.
-Well, my feeling is blackberries just go with citrus in a good way, the results are a beautiful, refreshing Lemon Lime Blackberry Cream pie.
+Would you like a slice of pie, one that is creamy and full of delicious citrus flavor and juicy blackberries?
+It’s hard to resist the refreshing lemon-lime flavor combination, and my feeling is blackberries just go with citrus in a good way, the results are a beautiful Lemon Lime Blackberry Cream pie.

+Step 1.
 I hope you have a citrus reamer because this recipe requires some serious juicing.
-But, before you start juicing the lemons and limes you need to zest them for garnishing the pie and for future use in other goodies.
-Hint, hint – there is another very citrusy treat coming to One Hot Oven’s future posts.
+But, before you start juicing the lemons and limes you need to zest two of each of them for inside the pie and the garnish.
+A nice sharp citrus zester will get the job done in no time.

 After all that juicing you get the benefit of your kitchen smelling a bit like a lemon grove, stop and take a whiff right now.